DjangoDIY/djangodiy-blogapp/README.rst

 djangodiy_blog_app
 =================

-**djangodiy-blogapp** is a Django app that provides a full-featured blogging system, allowing users to create posts, categories, tags, and manage comments.
+djangodiy_blog_app is a Django app that provides a full-featured blogging system, allowing users to create posts, categories, tags, and manage comments.

 Features
 --------